yaggytter/chrome-extension-awssso/README.md

 ## How to use

-You just add this extension from [chrome web store](https://chrome.google.com/webstore/detail/extension-for-aws-sso/ejjegcnihofdahmbbhekhkcnpflljeej) to use this.
+You just add this extension from [Firefox ADD-ONS page](https://addons.mozilla.org/firefox/) to use this.
 You can also contribute to add your functions to this.